Introduction

 When a titanium implant post is placed into the jawbone, the body recognises the biocompatible titanium surface and begins forming new bone cells around it.
 Over the course of several weeks to months, these bone cells gradually grow and bond directly with the implant surface, effectively anchoring it within the jaw.

 This integration is what gives dental implants their stability — the implant becomes a functional part of the jawbone itself, rather than simply sitting within it.
 The jawbone responds to the implant in much the same way it responds to a natural tooth root, maintaining bone density and structure in the area.
-This remarkable biological process is a key reason why titanium implant posts can achieve success rates exceeding 95% over 25 years.

 Several factors can influence how effectively osseointegration occurs, including overall health, smoking status, oral hygiene, and the density and volume of the existing jawbone.
 During your clinical assessment, your dentist will evaluate these factors to determine whether dental implants are a suitable option for your individual circumstances.